Email information is followed by @css.edu unless otherwise noted.

 Dr. Morgan has taught Russian language and culture for many years.
 He's particularly interested in cross-cultural issues and has explored in a variety of ways the experience of American and Canadian Finns in Soviet Russia.
 He also co-authored an advanced grammar of English (in Russian) that was published in Russia in a second edition in 2001.
 (The first edition was published in 1997.)

 Dr. Morgan founded and directed (with Russian colleagues) a series of summer language camps for college students.
 The camps are held in Russia for American students and at St. Scholastica for Russians in alternating years.
-The program marks its 25th year in 2014 and is now directed by Dr. Karen Rosenflanz.
+The program marked its 26th year in 2015 and is now directed by Dr. Karen Rosenflanz.

 Dr. Morgan has a strong interest in the international aspects of peace and justice issues.
 He was involved in the development of the Duluth International Peace Center, a citizens' group that functioned for many years in the 1990s to foster international cooperation and peacemaking at the grass roots level.
 And he was a charter member of the Duluth City Cities Commission.
-He currently is involved in helping to develop a relationship with citizens in a city in northern Iraq and has recently returned to the board of Duluth Sister Cities International.
+He currently is involved in helping to develop a relationship with citizens in a city in northern Iraq and is currently president of Duluth Sister Cities International.

 Courses that he regularly teaches include Rusian literature classes, honors courses with a peace and justice theme, philosophy and a course on peaceful resolution of international conflict.